KedarPanchal/LSPP/README.md

 This enables the current user to run `.ps1` scripts in PowerShell.

 #### Gibberish Charsets
-By default, Windows Command Prompt (and other Windows terminals) do not use `UTF-8` encoding by default.
+By default, Windows Command Prompt (and other Windows terminals) do not use `UTF-8` encoding.
 This means that when passing any `--charset` argument into `lspp` except for `ASCII`, the file tree is often outputted as near-incomprehensible gibberish.
 To fix this, you need to set the system locale to `UTF-8`.
 Currently, this feature is in beta and may impact other aspects of your computer.

 To set the system locale to `UTF-8`, follow the following steps:
-1. Press `Win` + `R` on your keyboard to open the Run command.
+* Press `Win` + `R` on your keyboard to open the Run command.

   ![Run command menu](images/RunMenu.JPG)
-2. Type `intl.cpl` and click the `OK` button to open the regional settings in Control Panel.
+* Type `intl.cpl` and click the `OK` button to open the regional settings in Control Panel.
-3. Navigate to the `Administrative` tab and click the `Change system locale...` button.
+* Navigate to the `Administrative` tab and click the `Change system locale...` button.

   ![Regional settings menu](images/RegionalSettings.JPG)
-4. Check the `Beta: Use Unicode UTF-8 for worldwide language support` checkbox.
+* Check the `Beta: Use Unicode UTF-8 for worldwide language support` checkbox.

   ![UTF-8 checkbox screen](images/UTF8Menu.JPG)
-5. Press the `OK` button and reboot.
+* Press the `OK` button and reboot.
 ### Troubleshooting on Linux or macOS

 #### Shell script execution